mikebrady/shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 If you make a syntax error, Shairport Sync will not start and will leave a message in the log.
 See more details below and in the comments in the configuration file.

-Please note that if your system has a sound server such as PulseAudio or PipeWire (most desktop linuxes have one of these), you may not be able to access the sound hardware directly, so you may only be able to use the `default` output.
+Please note that if your system has a sound server such as PipeWire or PulseAudio (most desktop Linuxes have one of these), you may not be able to access the sound hardware directly, so you may only be able to use the `default` output.

 ## More about Configuration Settings
 Settings in the configuration file are grouped.
 For instance, there is a `general` group within which you can use the `name` tag to set the service name.
 Suppose you wanted to set the name of the service to `Front Room` and give the service the password `secret`, then you should do the following: